The Tool Shed Blog

 Sales Competitor Analysis

-The sales funnel analysis is fundamental during your competitor’s research.
-If your lead capture form includes a specific question on who their actual provider is, you can dig deeper into why they were their customers.
-The impressions, the motivation behind “changing provider,” give you a hint and advantage on your sleeve.
+A comprehensive sales funnel analysis is fundamental during your competitor’s research.
+If your lead capture form includes a specific question about their actual provider, you can delve deeper into the reasons they chose their customers.
+The impressions, the motivation behind “changing provider,” gives you invaluable insights and advantages to wield.

-This analysis process can be ensured by actually going through their sales funnel.
-Learn, apply, automate, and improve your path while going through your competitor’s funnel.
-More than using conversion optimization tools, this is about the hands-on-deck approach.
+This crucial analysis process can be ensured by going through your competitor's sales funnel.
+Learning, applying, automating, and steadily improving your path while going through your competitor’s funnel are fundamental.

 Social Competitor Analysis

-Here are some of the SM Platforms you may be looking for: Facebook, Twitter, Instagram, Snapchat, LinkedIn, YouTube, and Pinterest, but remember to check where else they are showing up; if you are not there, chances are there is a missed opportunity.
-Tools you can use to measure:
+Here are some of the SM Platforms you may be looking for: Facebook, Twitter, Instagram, Snapchat, LinkedIn, YouTube, and Pinterest.
+But remember to check where else your competitors are showing up; if you're not there, chances are you're missing an opportunity.
+Tools you can use to measure these different outlets include efforts that incorporate user feedback to enhance your presence.

 • Sprout Social: Ranked #1 channel for connecting and engaging with customers.
 Sprout enables an understanding performance of your competitors and tracks reports from Facebook, Twitter, and Instagram to compare against your profiles.